Skip to main content

 • Sleep-deprivation harms the brain to (i) impair memory, (ii) worsen focus/concentration, (iii) worsen emotional control, and (iv) play a role in mental illnesses from psychiatric conditions to Alzheimer’s Disease.

 • Sleep disorders can disrupt our lifestyle and well-being.
 Such disorders include somnambulism, insomnia and narcolepsy.
-At the extreme, sleep deprivation can even cause death.
+They impact physical and mental health, and, at the extreme, lack of sleep can even cause death.

 Improving Sleep Quality & Quantity